Mrso736/Seduction/README.md

 Made Heavily Use Of These Books:
 - How to Win Friends and Influence People
 - The Charisma Myth
+- The Subtle Art of Not Giving a Fuck
+- The Like Switch
+- The Laws of Human Nature
 - The Definitive Book of Body Language